Skip to content

 3. Your test suite (integration, e2e, load tests, etc.) runs queries against that database.

-4. The analyzer parses the auto_explain logs, introspects the schema, and generates index recommendations.
+4. The analyzer reads the captured queries, introspects the schema, and generates index recommendations.

 5. A comment is posted to the PR with the results.